dokku/dokku/docs/deployment/application-management.md

 python-app
 ```

-Note that you can easily hide extra output from Dokku commands by using the `--quiet` flag, which makes it easier to parse on the command-line.
+Note that you can easily hide extra output from Dokku commands by using the `--quiet` flag, which makes it easier to parse on the command line.

 ```shell
 dokku --quiet apps:list